Palermo cruise port

 1. Palermo Cathedral

-The iconic Palermo Cathedral was built by the Normans between 1169 and 1185 and is a part of the UNESCO serial property “Arab-Norman Palermo and the Cathedral Churches of Cefalù and Monreale”.
+Built by the Normans between 1169 and 1185, the Palermo Cathedral is part of the UNESCO World Heritage site “Arab-Norman Palermo and the Cathedral Churches of Cefalù and Monreale.”

 Dedicated to SS.
-Assunta, the magnificent cathedral is located near the ancient Punic-Roman walls that enclosed the first Phoenician settlement.
+Assunta, it stands near the ancient Punic-Roman walls of the first Phoenician settlement.

 Palermo Cathedral